He Witnessed A Rape In 1969. He's Finally Ready To Talk About It

 That sobering confession is how Don Palmerine began to tell his story publicly for the first time, at age 67, in a Washington Post essay published earlier this month about the part he played in a sexual assault.

-Palmerine was a 17-year-old high school student when he attended a party, and according to his account, watched through a window as a young man raped a young woman.
+Palmerine was a 17-year-old high school student when he attended a party and, according to his account, watched through a window as a young man raped a young woman.
 That was in 1969.
-As he described the incident in the Post:
+As he described the incident in The Post:

 At one point, a boy told several of us to go outside and look through a window into the basement because another boy, a football player, had taken a girl there.
 (There were far more boys than girls at this party.)
 When we peered through, we saw the girl passed out on a sofa, her feet facing us.
 As the boy approached her, he waved to us, smiling.
 He proceeded to remove her jeans and then her underwear.
 It was the first time I had seen a girl naked.
 He climbed on top of her and penetrated her.
 She immediately woke up and tried to fight him off.
 At this point, we all scattered in the yard.
 No one said anything.
 There was just nervous laughter.